SMARTMarkers/smartmarkers-ios/Sources/TaskController/README.md

     }
 }

-// Session Completion; Note: Completion does not mean successful completion controller.onSessionCompletion = { submissionBundle, error in
+// Session completion callback; the submissionBundle is retained by the receiver controller.onSessionCompletion = { submissionBundle, error in
     if let submissionBundle = submissionBundle {
         // Output: FHIR Bundle